XanaduAI/strawberryfields/doc/development/development_guide.rst

 The previously mentioned ``pytest`` options can be combined with the coverage options.
 As an example, the ``-k`` option allows you to pass a boolean string using file names, test class/test function names, and marks.
-Using this option with the following command we can get the report of a specific file while also filtering out certain tests:
+Using ``-k`` in the following command we can get the report of a specific file while also filtering out certain tests:

 .. code-block:: python

-    pytest tests/backend/test_states.py --cov --cov-report=term-missing -k 'not TestBaseGaussianMethods'
+    pytest tests/backend/test_states.py --cov=strawberryfields/location/to/module --cov-report=term-missing -k 'not TestBaseGaussianMethods'

+Here the coverage report will be created relative to the modules specified by the path passed to the ``--cov=`` option.

 Documentation
 -------------